Quick Answer

 There’s no easy formula to predict how much a client will take home from the total settlement, but there are some rules of thumb.
 One is 1/3 , 1/3 ,1/3 which is a back-of-the napkin estimation showing that the lawyer gets 1/3 , all the medical providers together get 1/3 , and the client gets 1/3.

-But, this shouldn’t come as a surprise at the end of your case like it does for clients at a lot of PI firms.
-Good law firms should keep you in the loop about the economics of your case.
-You should never be surprised at the end.
+This shouldn't come as a surprise at the end of your case like it does for clients at a lot of PI firms.
+The economics of your case — what you'll actually take home after medical providers, lienholders, and lawyer fees — should be transparent throughout, not revealed only when you sign the settlement statement.

 What can clients do to protect themselves?

-• Work with law firms that talk openly about the difference between the total settlement and the amount you actually get.
-One way to know is if they use big numbers in their advertising as a marketing ploy.
+- If you do go to a traditional law firm directly, work with one that talks openly about the difference between the total settlement and what you actually take home.
+Be wary of firms using big numbers in advertising as a marketing ploy.

 About the author